Though I didn’t follow Dorie Greenspan’s directions to a “T,” this Crab-Avocado Ravioli was still an elegant and delightful salad!

 Dorie Greenspan’s Crab Salad Recipe

 Apparently there are many versions of this Crab-Avocado Ravioli dish found in bistros across France, though credit for the original was given to Chef Pascal Barbot of the tony Parisian restaurant, L’Astrance.
 A very similar recipe from Patricia Wells can be seen here .
 Dorie used minced shallots instead of chives, omitted the orange zest (though it sounds like a marvelous addition), and added a tablespoon of chopped cilantro.
 If you’re having some ladies over for lunch, this would be a tres chic entree.
-You might also enjoy this Lobster in Endive Cups and Crabs Cakes with Avocado Aioli.
+You might also enjoy this Lobster in Endive Cups.

 - ½ pound of lump crab meat, free of shells